 There are certain conditions (including periodic room checks) under which residential staff members, members of the maintenance/repair staff, and/or other authorized personnel may enter a student's room.
-Normally, entry into a student's room does not constitute a search and therefore a staff member will not enter a room without the occupant's consent unless for one of the following reasons: (a) to complete wellness checks; (b) to remove a potential fire, safety or health hazard, (c) to perform maintenance/repairs, (d) under appropriate circumstances, to retrieve items upon request of a documented member of the resident's immediate family, or (e) to correct any situation that causes discomfort to any resident in the surrounding area.
+Normally, entry into a student's room does not constitute a search and therefore a staff member will not enter a room without the occupant's consent unless for one of the following reasons: (a) to complete wellness checks; (b) to remove a potential fire, safety or health hazard, (c) to perform/examine maintenance issues/repairs, (d) under appropriate circumstances, to retrieve items upon request of a documented member of the resident's immediate family, or (e) in accordance to appropriate and warranted searches conducted by the Department of Public Safety and/or local, state, and federal law enforcement agencies.
 In the case that entry is made for one of these reasons, the staff member should inform the student (preferably in writing) of the action taken.
+Entry into a student's room by civil authorities may occur with or without a search warrant.
+In the event that civil authorities, including JSU police officers, have a search warrant for a student's room, it is outside the authority of the University to prevent a search.
+Civil authorities may also have cause to enter a room without a search warrant pursuant to proper legal authority.